sass/sass/spec/built-in-modules/selector.md

 * Let `selector`, `extendee`, and `extender` be the result of [parsing a selector from] `$selector`, `$extendee`, and `$extender`, respectively.

-  [parsing a selector from]: #parsing-a-selector-from-a-sassscript-object
+  [parsing a selector from]: #parse-a-selector-from-a-sassscript-object

 * If any of `selector`, `extendee`, or `extender` is [bogus], throw an error.